Just for You

 Training in phlebotomy prepares you for a career in drawing blood, or provides health care professionals with an additional skill.
 There is an increasing demand for qualified phlebotomists in a variety of medical setting: hospitals, physicians' offices, and laboratories.
 This two-part course, approved by the ASCP (American Society of Clinical Pathologists Route 2), provides the knowledge and training necessary to earn national certification in the field.
-Students complete 44 hours of classroom instruction, followed by up to 120 hours of clinical experience at a medical facility located in Onondaga, Oswego, or Cortland County.
+Students complete 44 hours of classroom instruction, followed by a maximum of 120 hours of clinical experience at a medical facility located in Onondaga, Oswego, or Cortland County.
 Within those 120 hours, students need to complete 100 successful blood draws.
-Upon completion of the course, students are eligible to take the certification exam.
+Upon completion of the course, students are eligible to take the ASCP certification exam.
+Classes meet in the evenings; clinical hours are during the day.
+Only two missed classes are permitted.

 Onondaga Community College